The Age of Artists

 Choice.

-The question is not what humans can do that machines can’t.
+So the question's not what humans can do that machines can’t.

-Value does not equal utility.
+Value ≠ utility.

 We still buy paintings, despite the invention of photography.